It has struck me that other than the Cossie brake upgrade, there is a question that keeps on getting asked day after day!

 2) If you want to run more than 1 bar (14.5 psi) of boost, you will have to use an alternative MAP sensor.
 For OFAB you can use a Cosworth 3 bar MAP sensor which can measure up to 2 bar of boost (1 bar atmospheric pressure and 2 bar positive boost).
 For OFAC, you can use a Small Turbo Escort Cosworth MAP sensor.
 This sensor is a 2.5 bar item (1 bar atmospheric pressure and 1.5 bar positive boost).

 4) You may get a seemingly low reading from the rev counter.
-If so run a wire from pin 11 of the EDIS module as described above.
+If so you may get away with running a wire from pin 11 of the EDIS module as described above, if not, build your own tacho adapter.

 5) If you use the Sierra 1.8 CVH crank pulley you will need the Sierra 1.8 CVH alternator bracket.
 This bracket needs 5mm machined off the one side to align it with the crank pulley.
 You will also need a 5mm washer (As sold by Oddkidd creations) to fit between the crank pulley and the retaining bolt.